dydra/http-api-tests/README.md

     <HTTP-HOST>/<ACCOUNT-NAME>/<REPOSITORY-NAME>/<FURTHER>/<PATH>/<STEPS>

-## Triples, quads and named graphs in import requests
+## Triples, quads and named graphs in graph store import and update requests

 The graph store management operations which involve an RDF payload - `PATCH`, `POST`, and `PUT`, permit a request to target a specific graph as described above, as well as to transfer graph content